jakepresent/RouteFinder/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/map_routes/Dashboard1?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>

 Take a look at this map of the more than 54,000 sport climbing routes entered in MountainProject, with the color of each point corresponding to the difficulty rating assigned to it.
+In the rock climbing world, a low YDS rank corresponds to an easier route, while the routes with higher YDS ranks are more challenging.
-The distribution of the routes is not exactly surprising, with the vast majority of them seeming to be located around the Appalachians and the Rockies, depending on which coast you happen to live on.
+The distribution of the route locations is not exactly surprising, with the vast majority of them seeming to be located around the Appalachians and the Rockies, depending on which coast you happen to live on.

 Unfortunately, while this view of the data is interesting, it doesn't give our hypothetical climber much of an idea of which route to pick.
 With this many routes, there are likely infinite combinations of hold type, rock shape, and climbing style.